LangStream/documentation/pipeline-agents/agent-developer-guide/agent-creation.md

 langstream docker run test -app /path/to/application
 ```

-This launches a docker container with a docker images that contains the same runtime that you are going to use in production.
+This launches a docker container with a docker image containing the same runtime that you are going to use in production.
 The container will run your application and will print the logs to the console.
 If you have a gateways.yaml file, it will also start a local gateway that you can use to test your agent.